-The Innovators Educational Foundation (IEF) shall be the official Organizers of the Formula Sun Grand Prix (the "Qualifier") and American Solar Challenge (the "Event"), and shall be responsible for all management oversight and application of the Regulations for the Event.
+The Innovators Educational Foundation (IEF) shall be the official Organizers of the Formula Sun Grand Prix (the "Event"), and shall be responsible for all management oversight and application of the Regulations for the Event.
 The Formula Sun Grand Prix is not in any way associated or affiliated with the Formula 1 companies, FORMULA 1 racing, or the FIA Formula One World Championship.